fbpx

 A higher home value means you can get a larger loan that covers the loan balance on your house and gives you some of the equity in cash if you choose.

-A refinance loan can lower your monthly payments, help you pay off your house sooner, and give you access to your home equity.
-Lower interest rates and shorter terms will save you money.
+A refinance loan can lower a monthly payment, help you pay off your house sooner, and give you access to your home equity.
+A lower interest rate and shorter terms will save you money.

 You may also drop mortgage insurance payments if you refinance at 80% or lower LTV.